This site presents a reference view of an IDDAS-compatible implementation.

 The protocol minimizes disputes by:

-Subjective claims, assertions, or interpretations do not affect protocol outcomes.
+Subjective claims, interpretations, or assertions do not affect protocol outcomes.

-Transparency concerns what rules apply and how outcomes are computed.
+Transparency concerns which rules apply and how outcomes are computed.

-Enforcement concerns how eligibility and verification are implemented.
+Enforcement concerns how eligibility, verification, and abuse prevention are implemented.

 The protocol is designed to operate in mobile-first contexts.